 - notation on college transcript,2

 Students do not need to apply to be a Crimson Scholar.
 At the beginning of each qualifying semester, students will receive an email message confirming their status.

 To be eligible for the Crimson Scholars Program, students must be degree-seeking.

-- Currently enrolled students must have a minimum cumulative GPA of 3.5 for 3 or more credits1 at NMSU (Main Campus or one of the Community Colleges).
+Currently enrolled students must have a minimum cumulative GPA of 3.5 for 75% of the credits1 at NMSU (Main Campus or one of the Community Colleges).

 To maintain Crimson Scholar status: